ZW-ZHANG/ZW-ZHANG.github.io/_pages/about.md

 ---

 This is the homepage of ZIWEI ZHANG 张子威, a fourth-year Ph.D. candidate in the Department of Computer Science and Technology, Tsinghua University.
-If you want to contact me, feel free to drop me an email.
+If you want to reach me, feel free to drop me an email.

 News
 =====